Wild rice yields when cooking are not the same as rice.

 |Broken wild rice||15 to 25 minutes|

 To cook, just combine the rice, water or broth, and salt in a saucepan and bring to a boil.
-Cover and reduce heat to simmer and cook until most all of the moisture has been absorbed and the rice has reach its desired consistency.
-Sometimes, more water than usual might be needed, but it is better to start with less and add more, than to start with too much.
+Cover and reduce heat to simmer and cook until most of the moisture has been absorbed and the rice has reached its desired consistency.
+Sometimes, more water than usual might be needed, but it is better to start with less and add more than to start with too much.
 If you do end up with excess liquid even after the rice is the degree of doneness you want, you can strain it off, or take off the lid and allow the water to gently evaporate over low heat.

 Should You Rinse Wild Rice?

-Generally, yes, you should rinse wild rice before you cook it as it may be diry.
+Generally, yes, you should rinse wild rice before you cook it as it may be dirty.
 It is not cleaned and milled like white rice.
 Just place the wild rice in a strainer and run cold water over it, while stirring it with your fingers to help get any dirt off.